 ARC's mission is to serve the communities of the Flathead Reservation.
 Although we do not provide support, therapy or other social programs to non-Reservation residents, we do not distinguish between Tribal and non-Tribal members who live on the Reservation.
 Nonetheless, we foresee and hope that our services will be utilized by many Tribal members, and we intend to encourage this in all possible ways.
 In fact, this is written into our Cultural Sensitivity Position Statement.

-The strategic vision of ARC consciously brings together several areas of focus that can motivate giving: reduction in child suicide risk, animal rescue, community development for a Native American reservation, support for victims of domestic and substance abuse and more.
-We are always looking for grant sources through foundations, endowments, corporate programs, etc. We also have specific plans for two annual events each year, offering opportunities for community building and giving (see the "events" tab of this website).
-We have other plans for funding our work as well, including seasonal rentals of our village units, possible contracts with Tribal or County entities, ASPCA and HSUS funding for specific program areas and capital investment, As an intended 501c3 nonprofit organization, a social media POG fundraising program and more!
-If you are interested in supporting our work or have other ideas that may help boost ARC's fundraising capacity, please contact us at email@example.com@k9arc.org.
+The strategic vision of ARC consciously brings together several areas of focus that can motivate giving: reduction in child suicide risk, animal rescue, community development for a Native American Reservation, support for victims of domestic and substance abuse, and more.
+We are always looking for grant sources through foundations, endowments, corporate and Federal programs, etc. We also have specific plans for two annual events each year, offering opportunities for community building and giving (see the "Events" tab of this website).
+We have other plans for funding our work as well, including seasonal rentals of our village units, possible contracts with Tribal or County entities, ASPCA and HSUS funding for specific program areas, capital campaigns, a video-driven social media fundraising program, and more!
+If you are interested in supporting our work or have other ideas that may help boost ARC's fundraising capacity, please contact us at firstname.lastname@example.org.
 We are always excited to make new friends.

 There are many strategic reasons for ARC's location.